maciekmp/laravel-localization-tool/README.md

 ![Image](screenshot.png)

+##Instructions
+1. Open blade template in your favorite code editor.
+1. Add @lang('filename.key') before every string you can get in localization array.
+1. Copy blade template into localization tool and send it.
+1. After that you get code for localization file and parsed blade template without original strings.
+1. Copy those to your project files.
+1. Repeat process with your next blade template.

 ##Contribute!
 If you want to handle some extra scenarios in your blade templates please contact with me through issues tab.